Skip to content

 Collagen supplements firm your skin

-Some randomized controlled trials report modest improvements in skin elasticity, hydration, and wrinkle depth with hydrolyzed collagen supplements, but a 2025 meta-analysis found that when studies funded by the supplement industry are excluded and only high-quality trials are analyzed, benefits disappear.
-Evidence remains inconclusive.
+Some randomized controlled trials report modest improvements in skin elasticity, hydration, and wrinkle depth with hydrolyzed collagen supplements, but a 2025 meta-analysis found that when industry-funded studies are excluded and only high-quality independent trials are analyzed, the measured benefits disappear, leaving the overall evidence inconclusive.

 What we know